 My annual practising certificate has expired.
 Is there a cost associated with getting it reinstated?

-Some Responsible Authorities are choosing to waive or subsidise the fee during this time, but the cost of reinstating annual practising certificates is at the discretion of the Responsible Authorities involved.
+The cost of reinstating annual practising certificates is at the discretion of the Responsible Authorities involved, we recommend you check with them.

 How will my personal information be used?

-Accent Health is managing the information collected and is responsible for potentially matching you with an employer that has an open role based on your skill set and availability.
-Accent Health Recruitment will also share information with Beyond Recruitment so they can provide an additional screening and vetting service and Beyond Recruitment may ask you to provide references.
+Beyond Recruitment is managing the information collected and is responsible for potentially matching you with an employer that has an open role based on your skill set and availability.

 How are demand requests being managed?